 - Use manufacturer's extended performance tables to determine heating and cooling capacity as applicable, at the actual design conditions for the local climate.
 Some specific exceptions are noted in the application sections below. - Extended performance tables are recommended for sizing equipment to heating loads (whether 100% of load, or based on some use of available backup heat source) but be cautious not all published performance data is consistent, for example, tables may not show maximum capacity at colder temperatures.
-The information in the Cold Climate Air Source Heat Pump (ccASHP) Specification tables (maximum heating capacities reported at 5°F) may be used to corroborate extended performance tables near design conditions, and help ensure the right equipment selection. - The step of adding the heating and cooling air flow needed for each room to estimate total system air flow applies to ducted heat pump systems, and may be omitted for ductless distribution systems. - The minimum capacity of the system selected is as important as the maximum.
-A good equipment selection for heating comfort and efficiency has adequate turn-down to perform well during low-load conditions as well as design conditions.
-This is an important reason to not to overestimate or overstate design loads.
+The information in the Cold Climate Air Source Heat Pump (ccASHP) Specification tables (maximum heating capacities reported at 5°F) may be used to corroborate extended performance tables near design conditions, and help ensure the right equipment selection. - The step of adding the heating and cooling air flow needed for each room to estimate total system air flow applies to centrally ducted heat pump systems, and may be omitted for ductless distribution systems. - The minimum capacity of the system selected is as important as the maximum.
+A good equipment selection for heating comfort and efficiency has adequate turn-down to perform well during mild weather, low-load conditions as well as design conditions.
+This is an important reason to not to overestimate or overstate design loads, and is particularly important for multi-zone equipment.